michalrusek/wgpu-simple2d/README.md

 # Open questions
-2. How do engines manage resources?
-3. How is the animation managed profesionally?
 4. Deno for scripts maybe?
-5. Some scene manager above ECS?
 6. HOW TO RENDER RESOLUTION RATIOS OTHER THAN 16:9??
 7. Tilesets rendering?
 8. TTF font rendering? some wgpu-compatible stuff already here: https://github.com/hecrj/wgpu_glyph/tree/master/src